Matt Brewing Company: History

-After working at what became later Rothaus Brewery in the Black Forest region in Baden, Germany, Francis Xavier Matt I immigrated to the United States in 1880.
-Matt worked at the Charles Bierbauer Brewery as lead salesman and brewmaster in Utica for a few years before reorganizing it into The West End Brewing Company in 1888.
+After working at the Rothaus Brewery in the Black Forest region of the Grand Duchy of Baden, Germany, Francis Xavier Matt I immigrated to the United States in 1880.
+In Utica, he worked at the Charles Bierbauer Brewery as lead salesman and brewmaster for several years, before reorganizing the business as The West End Brewing Company in 1888.

-During Prohibition, the company stayed afloat by producing soft drinks under the label Utica Club, and also made ginger ale and non-alcoholic malt tonics.
-It was also the first in the United States to obtain a license to sell beer after the end of the prohibition.
+During Prohibition, the company remained in operation by producing soft drinks under the Utica Club label, and also made ginger ale and non-alcoholic malt tonics.
+It was also described as the first brewery in the United States to obtain a license to sell beer after the end of Prohibition.

-The brewery, later renamed Matt Brewing Company, became popular throughout the Northeast based on Utica Club and its current flagship beer, Saranac.
+The brewery, later renamed Matt Brewing Company, expanded its distribution in the Northeast around Utica Club and its current flagship beer, Saranac.
 The company is in its fourth generation of family ownership and is led by Nick Matt (chairman and CEO) and Fred Matt (president).
-The brewery is served by the New York, Susquehanna and Western Railway line next running down the middle of Schuyler Street.
+The brewery is served by the New York, Susquehanna and Western Railway line running down the middle of Schuyler Street.

 On May 29, 2008, a fire broke out in the packaging section of the F.X.
-Matt Brewery, caused by a spark from welding being done inside the building.
+Matt Brewery, reportedly caused by a spark from welding being done inside the building.
 The fire destroyed the second and third floor of the packing building and caused over $10 million in damage.
 Brewing and kegging of Utica Club resumed the following week.
 Canning operations temporarily moved to the High Falls Brewing Company (makers of Genesee beer) in Rochester, NY, until the damaged equipment could be replaced.

-After the fire, brewery officials focused on procuring state grants to mount a rebuilding effort that restored their brewing operations.
-Brewery chairman Nick Matt told the Utica Observer Dispatch in May 2009:We have had an opportunity to upgrade equipment.
-We are going to end up with a canning facility that is more flexible, faster and more efficient.
-It will be a facility that is better than before.
-We lost 15,000 sqft of warehousing space, and now we are building 23,000 sqft of warehousing space.
-And as a result of changing and moving operations, we are going to be able to streamline some of our operations.
+After the fire, brewery officials sought state grants to support a rebuilding effort and to restore operations.
+Nick Matt told the Utica Observer Dispatch in May 2009 that the reconstruction would allow equipment upgrades and additional warehousing space, alongside changes intended to streamline production.

 Bottling returned to the F.X.
 Matt brewery after one month.